 Also of interest is that Willow Springs has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Willow Springs is a great place for families with children to consider.
-First of all, many other families with children live here, making Willow Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Willow Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Willow Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Willow Springs is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Willow Springs’s overall crime rate is lower than average for the country.

 Willow Springs is one of the most well-educated cities in the nation.
 44.06% of adults in Willow Springs have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.